Information for Patients

-Visiting our surgery sites: Patients are able to visit any of our sites (apart from Blossomfield Surgery which is now our South Solihull Hub and Dickens Heath Surgery).
-Patients can speak to a member of the team between the hours of 09:00 – 16:00 from Monday to Friday.
-You will be able to book appointments, request your medication and ask your queries in person during these hours.
+Visiting our surgery sites: Patients are able to visit any of our sites and speak to a member of the team.
+You will be able to book appointments, request your medication and ask your queries in person.

-If you do choose to phone us, our call handling team will ask you questions about the nature of your call to assess the best way to handle your request and get you to the right healthcare professional.
+If you do choose to phone us, our Care Navigation team will ask you questions about the nature of your call to assess the best way to handle your request and get you to the right healthcare professional as soon as possible.

-Prescription requests- how can I order these without waiting on the phone?
+Prescription requests- how can I order these ?

 Please refrain from phoning us to request your medication (including the contraceptive pill) unless previously authorised to do so by a GP.

-There are three methods you may use to order your prescription:
+There are methods you may use to order your prescription:

 - You are able to order a prescription through your online patient account Patient Access (if you have registered to the website).